 Pour butter mixture over cereal mixture and toss to coat evenly.

 Spread mixture in an even layer on a foil-lined rimmed baking sheet and bake, tossing every 15 minutes, until dry and crisp, about 45 minutes.

-Sprinkle chaat masala over the Chex mix while still warm, tossing to evenly coat.
-Cool and eat, or store in an airtight container for up to 3 months.
+Sprinkle chaat masala over Chex mix while still warm, tossing to evenly coat.
+Let cool and eat, or store in an airtight container for up to 3 months.